DC23/workflows/_episodes/02-snakefiles.md

 like our `.dat` files.
 Add the following rule to the start of your Snakefile.

 ~~~
-# delete everything so we can re-run things
 rule clean:
     shell: 'rm -f *.dat'
 ~~~